icsboyx/bgremoval/README.md

-# BGRemoval - Real-time Background Removal
+# bgremoval - Real-time Background Removal

 A high-performance Rust application that captures video from a camera, removes the background using machine learning, and displays the result in real-time using Raylib.